-Connect a boom microphone to the headset loom, noting the red connector will only connect together if aligned the right way round, making sure that it clicks right in.
+Turn both the rider and passenger master volume controls fully anti-clockwise (to their lowest volume settings).
+Connect one of the boom microphones to the riders headset loom, noting the red connector will only connect together if aligned the right way round, making sure that it clicks right in, and do the same for the riders ambient noise sensor (ANS).